 The sharp stick used to goad the elephants in the past has been prohibited at this park.
 When one sees an elephant rocking, he is experiencing mental stress.

 Elephants eat at least 16 hours per day.
 We had a basket full of watermelons and bananas, and we had two elephants to feed.
 When all the fruit was gone, we allowed them to search the basket to signal the end of the feeding.

 One of the older elephants can not lie down or she would not be able to get back up.
 They made her a luxury pit which has slanted walls which allows her to lean against the sides for sleeping.

 The older elephants are wrinkled due to sunburn…like us.

 Here are three girls who like to be together.
 Our guide, Mina, called them Charlie’s Angels.
-One if the angels has stepped on a landmine.
+One of the angels has stepped on a landmine.
 They are trying to save her foot.

-Elephants have babies from 12 until about 40 similar to humans.
-They have 3-6 babies in their lifetime.
+Elephants have babies from age 12 until about 40 similar to humans.
+They have 3 to 6 babies in their lifetime.

 Noi Nah is one of the rescued elephants.
 She was old and her owner did not want to pay for her upkeep anymore.
 He sold her to the Elephant Nature Preserve for $40.